cakephp/docs/en/orm/associations.rst

 .. note::

-    If you have multiple hasOne associations with the same columns in the conditions, like ``label``, you need to use the table alias before column name as shown above.
+    If a column is shared by multiple hasOne associations, you must qualify it with the association alias.
+    In the above example, the 'label' column is qualified with the 'HomeAddress' and 'WorkAddress' aliases.

 Possible keys for hasOne association arrays include:

-- **className**: The class name of the table being associated to the current model.
-If you're defining a 'User hasOne Address' relationship, the className key should equal 'Addresses'.
+- **className**: The class name of the other table.
+This is the same name used when getting an instance of the table.
+In the 'Users hasOne Addresses' example, it should be 'Addresses'.
+The default value is the name of the association.
-- **foreignKey**: The name of the foreign key found in the other table.
-This is especially handy if you need to define multiple hasOne relationships.
-The default value for this key is the underscored, singular name of the current model, suffixed with '\_id'.
-In the example above it would default to 'user\_id'.
+- **foreignKey**: The name of the foreign key column in the other table.
+The default value is the underscored, singular name of the current model, suffixed with '\_id' such as 'user\_id' in the above example.
-- **bindingKey**: The name of the column in the current table, that will be used for matching the ``foreignKey``.
-If not specified, the primary key (for example the id column of the ``Users`` table) will be used.
+- **bindingKey**: The name of the column in the current table used to match the ``foreignKey``.
+The default value is the primary key of the current table such as 'id' of `Users` in the above example.
 - **conditions**: An array of find() compatible conditions such as ``['Addresses.primary' => true]``
-- **joinType**: The type of the join to use in the SQL query, default is LEFT.
-You can use INNER if your hasOne association is always present.
+- **joinType**: The type of the join used in the SQL query.
+Accepted values are 'LEFT' and 'INNER'.
+You can use 'INNER' to get results only where the association is set.
+The default value is 'LEFT'.
 - **dependent**: When the dependent key is set to ``true``, and an entity is deleted, the associated model records are also deleted.
 In this case we set it to ``true`` so that deleting a User will also delete her associated Address.